It Could Always Be Worse

 These are words that I do not hear.

-My feelings shouldn’t be devalued, thoughts deceptive, or problems invalid.
+My feelings shouldn’t be devalued, my thoughts deceptive, or my problems invalid.

 I’m aware that it could always be worse…